Skip to main content

 Itchy, Runny Nose from Allergies: Causes, Symptoms and Relief

 An itchy nose can be really irritating, especially when it leads to a runny nose and sneezing at inconvenient times.
-Whether you’re in the office, relaxing at home or driving somewhere, it’s never ideal.
+Whether you’re in the office, relaxing at home or driving somewhere, it’s never ideal to have a stuffy nose or runny nose.

 Such symptoms are common signs of hay fever – also known as seasonal allergic rhinitis.
 As this affects around one in five Americans3, you’re far from alone if you’ve experienced it.